joshbegley/nyt-latest/previous.md

 `Mr. Ashton was most widely recognized for his role as Sgt.
 John Taggart in the “Beverly Hills Cop” franchise.`\
 https://nytimes.com/2024/09/29/arts/beverly-hills-cop-john-ashton-dead.html

-**'It looks like an NBA roster': How the New York Liberty's length could be semifinals key**\
+**'It looks like an NBA roster': How New York Liberty's length could be semifinals key**\
-`NEW YORK — The final basket of Breanna Stewart’s 34-point clinic on Sunday to open the WNBA semifinals was never going to be blocked.`\
+`The Liberty's long arms were all over the imprint of Game 1 and the 2-time defending champion Aces couldn’t stop what they knew was coming.`\
 https://nytimes.com/athletic/5804513/2024/09/29/liberty-aces-wnba-playoffs-length/

 **After disappointing season, Cardinals believe youth will be key in 2025**\